trampgeek/moodle-qtype_coderunner/README.md

 given for that particular test case and the 'Got' column would display the text "Half the answers were right!".

+As a further extension to permit more elaborate output the template grader may instead define JSON object attributes 'got_html' and/or 'expected_html'; if these are provided they are used as the raw HTML cell contents in the results table allowing, for example, canvas or svg graphics to appear in the cells.

 Writing a grading template that executes the student's code is, however, rather difficult as the generated program needs to be robust against errors in the submitted code.